november17/Amigov1/README.md

 My first attempt at creating functional Twitter apps guided and inspired by the following tutorial;   [Build Your First Twitter App Using PHP in 8 Easy Steps](https://iag.me/socialmedia/build-your-first-twitter-app-using-php-in-8-easy-steps/)

 These are coding exercises I completed while I was teaching myself how to integrate PHP script with the Twitter API.
-These are very simple  and basic PHP scripts.
+These are very simple  and basic PHP scripts that are designed to be run from a browser address bar.

 ##There are two scripts available